National Tribal Water Council

 Background

-The Tribal PFAS Working Group members reviewed and updated their key priorities for 2023 to continue researching the impacts of PFAs on tribes.
-The working group identified five (5) key priorities, which include the following:
+The Tribal PFAS Working Group members reviewed and updated their key priorities for 2024 to continue researching the impacts of PFAs on tribes.
+The working group identified six (6) key priorities, which include the following

 Continue to identify tribes and coordinate with tribes that are currently impacted by PFAS.